Project Finance 2024

 As of 2024, Vietnam has approved 13 LNG power projects as part of its key investment initiatives under Decision 500/QD-TTg.
 The goal is to develop 22,400 MW of LNG power capacity by 2030, representing approximately 14.9% of the nation’s total power capacity, with a projected output of 83 billion kWh.
 However, these LNG projects are currently facing challenges in meeting their deadlines.
 This extended timeline is primarily due to the intricate processes of approval, design, construction, and testing, all of which involve multiple rigorous checks.
 Further complicating matters, negotiations for power purchase agreements (PPAs) and loan arrangements introduce additional risks and delays due to the lack of a legal basis for long-term quantity offtaking (for example, the Nhon Trach 3 and 4 projects have reached 70% progress but have not yet completed PPA negotiations with EVN).
 Such delays could severely impact the cashflow of LNG projects.

-I) Specific legal framework and bankability of LNG projects
+I) Specific legal framework and its impact on the bankability of LNG projects

 a) Fifth Draft of the Electricity Law